 It is not a utopia.
 It is smaller.
 You will not find the easy hit of a viral moment here; the architecture does not encourage it.
 What you have is closer to the early web: readers who are there because they want to be.
 People following you for you, not because a computer told them you were worth their time.

 So this site, only a few weeks old, is unobtrusively part of that wider network.
 A reader on Mastodon can follow Studio Atlantic, and when I post, it lands in their feed alongside their friends and the writers they like.
-They can chime in and I will see it here.
+They can chime in, and I will see it here.
 There is no gatekeeper, no company that might up and leave tomorrow.
-It is one small field, connected to the others by hedgerows that anyone can use.